 Air Pollution 101

 As one of the top-ranked areas for ozone, particle pollution, and toxic air releases, the Houston region is no stranger to air quality concerns.
-On this page, you’ll find information about air pollution and what you can do to reduce your exposure, as well as links to further resources.
+Here you’ll find information about air pollution and what you can do to reduce your exposure.

 What is Air Pollution?

 An air pollutant is a substance in the air that can have adverse effects on humans and the environment.
-Pollutants can take the form of gases, solid particles, or liquid droplets and can be classified as primary or secondary:
+Pollutants can be classified as primary or secondary:

 Secondary pollutants form when primary pollutants react in the atmosphere.
 For example, ground-level ozone is created when hydrocarbons (HC) and nitrogen oxides (NOx) combine in sunlight.